 Common Name: Alpine Bistort

-Polygonum viviparum is a Perennial up to 0.30 metres tall.
+Polygonum viviparum is a perennial plant that can grow up to 0.30 metres tall.

 Although no specific mention has been made for this species, there have been reports that some members of this genus can cause photosensitivity in susceptible people.